-But if you only have 1 or 2 nights to spare in between visits to Tokyo and Kyoto, which region of Japan should you visit – and what are some of the best, most authentic ryokans?
+But what if you’re a bit shorter on time, and only have 1 or 2 nights to spare in between visits to Tokyo and Kyoto?

-Japan has countless beautiful and authentic ryokans, but not all are convenient for travelers en route from Tokyo to Kyoto or Osaka, or vice versa.
+Here’s the thing: Japan has countless beautiful and authentic ryokans, but not all are convenient for travelers en route from Tokyo to Kyoto (or Osaka) or vice versa.

-We created this short list of our favorite luxury ryokans especially for travelers with discerning taste, but a limited amount of time.
+So we curated this short list of our favorite luxury ryokans, especially for travelers with discerning taste but a limited amount of time.

-The carefully-chosen properties below are perfect if you want to stay in one of Japan’s best ryokans, without traveling terribly far from the Tokyo-Kyoto path.
+The carefully selected properties below are perfect if you want to stay in one of Japan’s best ryokans, without too much of a detour from the Tokyo-Kyoto path.

 Some are slightly more remote than others, but all are well suited to short stays.
 You’ll have time to kick off your shoes, settle into the gentle pace of the countryside, and spend a peaceful day or two in bliss as you soak it all in.

 Most importantly, each of these luxurious ryokans offers wonderful Japanese hospitality, soothing onsen (hot springs), and impeccable kaiseki cuisine featuring seasonal and local specialties.

 So relax, kick back, and enjoy this list of rejuvenating ryokans for your next Japan trip!